 However, there are many more lovely bloggers and Youtubers out there, so here’s a list of others that I follow and enjoy:

 - Ability Store Blog – This blog is from a store that sells aids and gadgets to help disabled people live and enjoy their time independently.
-But it’s not just about their products – their posts contain lots of general advice for people with disabilities, and guest posts from disabled bloggers sharing their experiences too.
+But they also post general advice for people with disabilities, and have guest posts from disabled bloggers sharing their experiences too, including me.

 - Accessibility Insights